 Right in front of your eyes, she is becoming a woman.
 Or is she?

-Many young women, during the years of adolescence often find themselves falling behind in height, sexual development, and even socially.
+Many young women find their adolescent years with Turner Syndrome difficult like all girls, however, often they are falling behind in height, sexual development, and even socially.

-Perhaps she has some of the possible indications commonly seen in girls with Turner Syndrome:
+Perhaps she has some of the possible indications commonly seen in adolescents with Turner Syndrome:

 - Short stature

 - Delayed or missed puberty

 - Frequent ear infections

 - Difficulty in school

 With this diagnosis, you may begin to understand that some of the underlying difficulties seem to make sense, or some others come to light.
 That is because she has a syndrome that is complex and affects every aspect of her being.

 You may wonder or even criticize yourself asking, how could this diagnosis have been missed?